sdiehl/wiwinwlh/tutorial.md

 and Peano numbers.

-So at each of these call sites we now have a proof obligation to construct proof terms which rearrange the type signatures of the terms in question such that actual types in the error messages GHC gave us align with the expected values to complete the program.

-Recall from our discussion of propositional equality from GADTs that we actually have such machinery to do this!
+So at each of these call sites we now have a proof obligation to construct proof terms.
+Recall from our discussion of propositional equality from GADTs that we actually have such machinery to construct this now.

 ~~~~ {.haskell include="src/17-promotion/reverse.hs"}
 ~~~~